Jamie3213/heart_disease_classification/README.md

 whilst the differences between the remaining medians aren’t statistically significant.

-It’d be interesting to understand how these variables correlate with the `target` variable which indicates whether or not a patient had heart disease (`0` indicating no heart disease and `1` indicating heart disease), and we can do this by calculating the point-biserial correlation coefficients:
+It’d be interesting to understand how the different variables correlate with the `target` variable which indicates whether or not a patient had heart disease (`0` indicating no heart disease and `1` indicating heart disease), and we can do this by calculating the point-biserial correlation coefficients: